pseudonym117/Riot-Watcher/README.md

-# RiotWatcher v1.0.1a
+# RiotWatcher v1.0.2
 RiotWatcher is a thin wrapper on top of the [Riot Games API for League of Legends][1].
 All public methods as of the update on 2/4/2014 are supported in full.
 All game constants are also included in variable declarations.
-Request limit monitoring is experimentally in this branch.
-Currently does not prevent more requests, just can alert you before they are sent, if you ask.
+Requests are kept track of so that you can stay below your rate limit.
+The default rate limits are set to 10 requests every 10 seconds and 500 requests every 6 minutes (the limit for development keys).
+The rate limiter does not prevent you from making requests that will be blocked and cause an exception, it simply allows you to check if you request will go through.

 ## To Start...
 RiotWatcher uses the Requests Python package.
 To install: